Dominican Republic Intervention

 Military intervention to prevent "another Cuba."
 22,000 troops deployed to suppress a popular uprising seeking to restore elected president.

-• This conflict cost $35 per taxpayer$2.8B in total (2023 dollars), or $63.6M per American life lost.
+This conflict cost $35 per taxpayer — $2.8B total, or $63.6M per American life lost.

-• For every American soldier killed, approximately 68 civilians died3,000 civilian deaths vs. 44 US deaths.
+For every American soldier killed, approximately 68 civilians died — 3,000 civilian deaths vs. 44 US deaths.

-• This conflict was waged without congressional authorization — a violation of Article I, Section 8 of the Constitution, which vests the war power exclusively in Congress.
+Waged without congressional authorization — violating Article I, Section 8 of the Constitution, which grants the war power exclusively to Congress.

 $2.8B

-Cost (2023 dollars)
+Total Cost (2023 dollars)

 44

-US Deaths
+US Military Deaths

 3,000